JacquesCarette/Drasil/code/Drasil.md

   a String has not spaces (hard error otherwise) and a routine to sort by (Implementation!) symbol.
 [The latter function could be moved to docLang, but it is still odd]

+- **Chunk/Eq**: Short for 'Equation' which means a Quantity which has a definition, both in words and through an equation.

+- **Chunk/DataDefinition**: